by Jamie King

 The gambling capital of the world is a place of fantasy unlike any other and some of its most luxurious hotel suites cater to the imaginations and tastes of some of the richest folks in the world.
 A stay in one of these for most of us would be like dropping into another world.
 For the world’s richest few, it’s just another night in Las Vegas.

-If you’re thinking of staying in one of these outrageous hotels you’ll need to save some cash on cheap flights to Las Vegas from US.
-Take a look at a website such as Cheapflights to compare airlines for the cheapest tickets.
+If you’re thinking of staying in one of these outrageous hotels you’ll need to save some cash but maybe it is worth it for a special once-in-a-lifetime experience.